 What did I eat to cause this ridiculous amount of pain?
-What food do I need avoid?
+What food do I need to avoid?
 These are the typical questions people ask when they experience their first full blown gout attack.
 The simple answer from research is eat less purine-rich foods to lower your risk of chronic gout.

 Adapting to a new diet is never easy.
 If it was, then everyone would be able to resist junk foods, eat healthier whole foods and maintain their optimum weights.
-Just like knowing calorie content for weight gain, it is important to know, or at least be aware, of the foods that contain a high amount of purines that can trigger gout .
+Just like knowing calorie content for weight gain, it is important to know, or at least be aware, of the foods that contain a high amount of purines that trigger gout .
 Unfortunately, purine information is not readily available or conveniently listed on product labels.

 Purines the Root Cause of Hyperuricemia

 A purine is an organic compound usually found in the same foods that contain protein.
 To break down purines the liver must produce uric acid.
 When there is a large presence of purines, the liver tends to produce more uric acid than the kidneys can filter out of the body.
 Hyperuricemia is the condition when uric acid levels are above normal levels.
 Excess uric acid crystals build up at a joint, which causes symptoms of gouty arthritis; inflammation and pain.